 The trick, depending on the symptom, is in finding the right balance between the two most commonly used cannabinoids, the right dosage, and the right delivery method.
 People can inhale cannabis; take it orally via lozenges, sprays, edibles or capsules; absorb it through their skin with a cream; or take it rectally.
 Each delivery method varies in terms of the onset and duration of relief and comes with its own considerations and contraindications.

 The prevailing recommendation is to start low, go slow, and stay low; and the best dose is the one that is lowest you can take and still get some relief and can tolerate.
-As always, speak with your doctor if you are considering medical cannabis.
 Questions to ask during a consultation are:

 - How will taking cannabis affect other illnesses or conditions I may have?